mcliff1/SignalBot/README.md

 Then create a *IAM* role we will need to install using the right script. **TODO** we need to clean up thse permissions scripts, there is a different set for deploying static content, api level, and the different DBs.;
 the EC2 create should take as optional input a *stack* name that was used as a base;  this sets  a parameter in *SSM* called `/{stackname}/iamEc2Role`

+TODO - this should create the IAM role necessary

 Log into the server; pull the code from GitHub and deploy
 * `git config --global --edit`  to set up GIT credentials
 * `git clone https://github.com/mcliff1/SignalBot`

+### Run Static Web Deploy

+`./deploy-web.sh` run from the SLS server will do everything necessary (in *us-west-2*)

+Then sync the build directory to the S3 bucket for the web (which can be gotten from *SSM*)

+### Deploy DyanmodDB backend

+If you choose the *RDS* option, skip this section.

 Here is it different based on the implementation, for Dynabot
 * `cd SignalBot/dynabot`